Arna Westfjords Way Challenge

 Second, the Arna Westfjords Way Challenge should be representative of the global cycling community.

-While based in Iceland, the Arna Westfjords Way Challenge is representative of the international cycling community that has a long history of underrepresentation of women and BIPOC (Black, Indigenous and People of Color) riders.
-Through a stepped registration system and BIPOC Scholarship (drawing/lottery), we aim to break down barriers and create space for an event field that is inclusive and representative of all the people who are pushing their limits on bikes around the world.
-Part of this commitment includes pushing for equal representation of men and women in the race field, which is why 50% of the registration spots will remain reserved for women and non-binary riders until January 11.
+While based in Iceland, the Arna Westfjords Way Challenge is representative of the international cycling community so we especially welcome BIPOC (Black, Indigenous and People of Color) riders, Lgbtqia+ community, women and any other minority group there is out there.
+We aim to break down barriers and create space for an event field that is inclusive and representative of all the people who are pushing their limits on bikes around the world.

 Our vision is to host an event that pushes the limits of adventure while cultivating local knowledge, global representation and space for cultural exchange – because we believe the Westfjords are best experienced by bike, and everyone should have the opportunity to take on the challenge